Rablidad/llvm-build-script/README.md

   * Perl for windows, you can get the latest release from the official page here: https://www.perl.org/get.html
   * Visual studio, you can get the latest release from the official page here: https://visualstudio.microsoft.com/downloads/

+`NINJA, CMAKE, 7z and Perl` must be in PATH

 ## Building:
 .\build_llvm.bat